 One of the better home remedies for fleas is an old and quite effective method for catching fleas as they are hatching.
 You simply place a shallow tray with soapy water in it on the floor.
 Immediately above it, you put some sort of a small light.
 The light and the heat from it attract emerging fleas and they jump into the tray of water.
 The soapy water coats them so they are unable to jump out and they drown.

 This is a relatively effective method but doesn’t get all of the fleas.
 It also is a little difficult to manage (OK it is a LOT difficult to manage), and also to find the right light for it.
-However, it shouldn’t cost you much to give this a try.
+However, it should not cost you much to give this a try.

 The Victor Flea Catcher:

-To my delight, I have just found a flea control product called the Victor M230 Ultimate Flea Trap you can see in the picture here on the right.
+To my delight, I have just found a flea control product called the Victor M230 Ultimate Flea Trap you can see in the picture here below.
 It works almost the same as the soapy dish method, but is a whole heap easier to manage.